Short Note

 Since antiquity, mud bath therapy has been used to treat and prevent osteoarthritis.

-Mud treatment can successfully relieve pain and improve joint function for Knee osteoarthritis, according to the findings of a meta-analysis.
+Mud treatment can successfully relieve pain and improve joint function of Knee osteoarthritis, according to the findings of a meta-analysis.

 Therapy of knee osteoarthritis is based on pharmacological and nonpharmacological measures.